Tried fresh, human-grade food for your dog yet? 60% Off First Order at Ollie. Redeem Offer

 Why are they in your dog treats?
 They have a range of uses in dog food, such as acting as sweeteners, binders, or humectants.
 They also contain a pretty good amount of nutrients, like calcium, iron, and vitamin B6.
 The rest of the treat’s ingredients are made up of mostly natural flavors and natural preservatives.

-Based on the figures above, these snacks provide ample protein.
+Based on the figures, these snacks provide ample protein.
 Fiber, fat, and moisture are all at ideal levels too.
 It’s also a great thing to see that each bit only offers 8 kcal, so those looking for tasty low-calorie snacks for their pets will be much satisfied with these.

 These aren’t truly soft like some ‘soft’ treats are.
 They’re a little bit firmer, but not hard.
 They’re easy to break off into smaller pieces in case you’ve got a smaller dog to feed.